 Does bad weather or your health prevent you from spending time outdoors?
 Even sitting in your backyard or pulling up a chair next to a window can restore a sense of calm and well-being.

 While nature therapy provides incredible benefits to those healing from drug and alcohol addiction, recovery starts with addiction treatment.
-At Gateway Foundation, we can provide evidence-based treatment programs to help you find relief from the trauma of addiction.
+At Gateway, we can provide evidence-based treatment programs to help you find relief from the trauma of addiction.

 Contact us today to learn more about our individualized approach.